ukwa/ukwa-pywb/README.md

 ## Upgrading PyWB

-Assuming there are no breaking changes upstream, this project can be upgraded by simply updating the version of the PyWB docker container [referred to in the Dockerfile](https://github.com/ukwa/ukwa-pywb/blob/master/Dockerfile#L2-L3).
-The new image can be built and tested as outlined below.
+This project can be upgraded by simply the version of the PyWB docker container [referred to in the Dockerfile](https://github.com/ukwa/ukwa-pywb/blob/master/Dockerfile#L2-L3).
+In general, upgrades should usually be smooth, but as in [this case](https://github.com/webrecorder/pywb/commit/f7bd84cdacdd665ff73ae8d09a202f60be2ebae9), sometimes changes have been made to PyWB that affects the things we've modified or extended, like the banner template handling.

+To check this, the new image can be built and tested using the integration test system, as outlined below.

 Once tested, the version can be tagged, using the PyWB version as a base. i.e. the version of `ukwa/ukwa-pywb` based on `webrecorder/pywb:2.6.2` should be `2.6.2`.
 If any further releases are required to resolve unexpected problems, while sticking to the same version of PyWB, a point suffix can be added, e.g. `2.6.2.1`, `2.6.2.2` and so on.